Mohzick/NightfallProject/dataset/README.md

 This is a dataset of night and day pictures of the same location captured for Project Nightfall.

-The night and day pairs are in different folders.
+The night and day pairs are combinated into a single image with a size of 700x350px.
 A python script is also included in order to combine a pair of images.
-Should you want to use them separately, please use the RAW folder.
+Should you want to use them separately, please check the RAW folder.

 ## 1. Content